andrewiggins/react-suspense-sandbox/src/fiber/README.md

     3. `ReactFiberClassComponent.updatedClassInstance`
     4. `ReactUpdateQueue.processUpdateQueue`

-* TODO: Add tracing in `completeUnitOfWork` for when the loop in that method climbs up the tree and completes parent Fibers

 * TODO: Add tracing for all mechanisms that requestWork and if they modify any `updateQueue`s

 * TODO: Add tracing for all methods in `ReactFiberClassComponent.classComponentUpdater`